 This is a great go-to recipe for any pizza recipe.
 Here are some delicious pizza topping combinations my family loves:

-To allow the dough to 'rest', formulate the dough into a ball and add it to a lightly greased bowl and covered, letting it sit and slightly rise for 20-25 minutes.
+To allow the dough to 'rest' and rise a bit, formulate the dough into a ball and add it to a lightly greased bowl and cover while letting it sit for 20-25 minutes.

-Once done, lightly grease a pizza pan with olive oil and place dough ball on one end of pan, evenly pressing it and flattening it out with your fingers to fit the entire pan.
+Once done, add the dough onto a floured surface and slightly roll out the dough until it’s flat enough to form a flat circle the rest of the way with your hands, about 11 inches in diameter.
+Lightly grease your pizza pan with extra virgin olive oil and place dough on one end of pan, evenly pressing it and flattening it out to fit the entire pan.
 Gently use your finger to stretch dough until pan is fully covered and gently pinch the edges of the dough together to form the crust.

 Tips & Tricks